-Child custody is often a complex mix of emotional and legal issues.
+Child custody is often complex.
 It is the legal determination, either by agreement of the parents or by order of the court, for where and how minor children will be raised.
 Parents often state that determining child custody is the most stressful part of family separation.

-Here at Miller Bowles Law, our team of child custody lawyers in Charlotte, NC know the important questions to ask when determining how child custody could be decided in your case.
-We want to learn about your child and help you decide the best course of action for the best possible outcome for you and your child.
+Here at Miller Bowles Cushing, our team of Charlotte child custody attorneys knows what can be asked when child custody is decided.
+We want to listen to your situation and assist you in deciding the best course of action for a successful outcome in the best interests of you and your child.

 In a North Carolina child custody case, we generally refer to two different types of child custody: